 Hot climate make us more prone to infections, nausea, skin rashes and insomnia.
 Summer is the height of “pitta season”and our body easily becomes lethargic and dehydrated.
 Here are some of my tips on how to stay healthy in the summer:

 1. Eat light

-To avoid feeling sluggish and heavy because of the heat, always eat light foods.
-Eat plenty of green vegetables reduce the intake of red veggies such as tomatoes and red peppers.
+Reduce the intake of red veggies such as tomatoes and red peppers.
 If you suffer from summer skin rashes or excema avoid tomatoes and spicy food.

 Vegetables and fruits such as cucumbers, green bell peppers, salad leaves, green peas, green beans, melon, peaches, apples, watermelon to name a few are good choices.